AaditJain11/AaditJain_ACMResearchTasks/AaditJain_ACMReseachTasks/task0/README.md

 This repository contains my solution for **Task 0: Sneaky Log Cleaner**.

-The idea is to take a block of raw log text and apply a few transformations to make it cleaner, easier to read, and slightly more fun.
+The idea is to take a block of raw log text and apply a few transformations to make it cleaner, easier to read, and more structured.

 ## What the code does